Starwoven: A Story in Verse

 To discover what the story itself believes.

 Starwoven began as a novella that received an Honorable Mention in Writers of the Future.
-What follows is an experiment in reducing its opening chapter to its emotional core.

 Oooh I LOVE this!
 What a fantastic exercise, something I'll definitely have to try myself. ✨